 Tucked behind a flint stone wall in a small Sussex village is a house and gardens that have mystery, romance, history and personal narrative threaded into every stone, leaf, and timber.
-It’s a place that shimmers gently in the summer sun with nostalgia and elegance, only outshone by the charm and eloquence of its two owners, author and composer Peter Thorogood and Curator and designer Roger Linton.
+St Mary’s, Bramber is a place that shimmers gently in the summer sun with nostalgia and elegance, only outshone by the charm and eloquence of its two owners, author and composer Peter Thorogood and Curator and designer Roger Linton.
 There are few places left in Sussex which grasp you by the very soul and draw you so completely in, but St Mary’s is one of them.
 Every tree seems to tell a story and every room seems to hold a secret.

 A brief history of the house

-I can’t claim to do St. Mary’s house it justice.
-Its story is for another day but if I tell you that it has links to the Knights Templar, medieval monks, Queen Elizabeth I, Charles II, Oscar Wilde and even Sherlock Holmes, you’ll start to get a feel for its spectacular provenance.
+I can’t claim to do St. Mary’s house justice.
+Its story is for another day but if I tell you that it has links to the Knights Templar, Medieval monks, Queen Elizabeth I, Charles II, Oscar Wilde and even Sherlock Holmes, you’ll start to get a feel for its spectacular provenance.
 Add to that, stories of hidden chapels, elaborate trompe l’oeil panels, an extraordinary octagonal room, and a labyrinth of stories that feel inextricably linked to the current owners, and you’ll be caught by the charisma and magic that the house seems to exude.

 The gardens have all the romance of the Lost Gardens of Heligan.
 Forgotten and abandoned for many decades, the current owners have spent the last forty years reacquiring land sold and restoring land neglected.
 And the result is enchanting.